-Some use lines, dots, and swishes to decorate the logo typography while some stand alone.
-Imagery and symbolism provide lots of creative freedom in logo design, as you can see in this winning design from a crowdSPRING logo design project for Bither Braun Studios.
+Some use lines, dots, and swishes to decorate the logo typography, while some stand alone.
+Imagery and symbolism provide lots of creative freedom in logo design, as you can see in this winning logo design from a crowdspring logo design project for Bither Braun Studios.

 Either way, typography is essential to making the words behind your company synergize with the other graphic elements of the logo.
-You can see a good example of this in one of the proposed logo designs in Blue Ladder Studio’s logo design project on crowdSPRING.
+You can see a good example of this in one of the proposed logo designs in Blue Ladder Studio’s logo design project on crowdspring.

 The final important element of a logo is color.
-Color is important in imagery, symbolism, and typography, and is often the detail that customers will remember the best.
+Color is important in imagery, symbolism, and typography and is often the detail that customers will remember the best.
 Studies show that color increases logo recognition up to 80%, and logos can include as many or as few different colors as a company wants.
-We love this design in the Let It Beet fast casual restaurant logo design project on crowdSPRING.
+In fact, there’s a psychology of color – color has a strong and often subconscious effect on people’s behavior.